George-Wdz/WiFo/README.md

 ## Get Started
-We have released the pre-trained weights of WiFo-Base for inference in [[Model](https://huggingface.co/liuboxun/WiFo)].
+We have released the pre-trained weights of WiFo-Large/Base/Small/Little/Tiny for inference in [[Model](https://huggingface.co/liuboxun/WiFo)].

 ### Inference command for multi-dataset unified learning
 ```